• Skip to primary navigation

 Print Pin Rate

 You're gonna want to sop this balsamic vinaigrette up with the biggest lettuce, spinach, or kale leaf in your salad bowl.
-The secret ingredient to the best balsamic dressing you've ever had is the toasted pecans.
 This amazingly delicious dressing is vegan, oil-free, gluten-free, and soy-free.

 Equipment